orbingol/NURBS-Python/docs/index.rst

     Please note that there might be small API changes between the versions listed above.

-Welcome to the NURBS-Python Library documentation!
-NURBS-Python Library contains native Python implementations of several `The NURBS Book <http://www.springer.com/gp/book/9783642973857>`_ algorithms.
+Welcome to the NURBS-Python (geomdl) documentation!
+NURBS-Python contains native Python implementations of several `The NURBS Book <http://www.springer.com/gp/book/9783642973857>`_ algorithms.
 These algorithms are used for generating Non-Uniform Rational B-Spline (NURBS) curves and surfaces.